 - For detailed scholarship and financial aid information for all programs in the School of Education, click here.

 - In addition, CU Teach students have opportunities to complete paid internships in local nonprofit science and mathematics organizations.
 For example, Science Discovery and the Knowles Science Teaching Foundation offer very attractive opportunities for both science and math teacher candidates.

 - CU Teach students form a close community in which they share experiences of college life through many special university resources devoted to them.
 The CU Teach student group provides professional, academic, and social support for students in the CU Teach program.
 They continue to support each other after graduation through a network that is part of the CU Teach New Teacher Induction Program.

 - Master Teachers are CU-Boulder faculty members who are veteran teachers of grades 6-12.
 They teach courses as well as coordinate and support real-life teaching experiences for CU Teach students.
 Master Teachers mentor CU Teach students from their entrance into the program to post graduation and are accessible to the students as a consistent source of support.

 - Mentor teachers are teachers currently teaching in K-12 schools who help CU Teach students with feedback on lesson planning, teaching strategies, classroom management and other important issues that teachers face in today's classrooms.

 Support from CU Teach Faculty:

-- Faculty members from both the College of Arts and Sciences and the School of Education work closely with CU Teach students.
-These faculty members all share an avid interest in K-12 education and discipline-specific educational research.
+- Faculty members from the College of Arts and Sciences, the College of Engineering, and the School of Education work closely with CU Teach students.
+These faculty members all share an avid interest in K-12 education and discipline-specific education research.